jfchoii/saints3/README.md

 Note: this format doesn't like it when headers aren't in order, it breaks the table of contents.

 Accomplished tasks
-1. Find a nice theme -- this one has too much manual declaring in the sidebars and links.
-Try to port to readthedocs Alabaster or mkdocs.
+1. Find a nice theme
 2. Restore formatting where relevant (Like in [[Crown Exchange]], for example)